ucsb-cs156/ucsb-cs156.github.io/topics/node/node_nvm.md

 # Installing

-* For MacOS, you can use `brew install nvm`
+* For MacOS, you can use `brew install nvm`, or refer to the nvm website where you will find [installation instructions] (https://github.com/nvm-sh/nvm#install--update-script) and a section on [troubleshooting for MacOS](https://github.com/nvm-sh/nvm#troubleshooting-on-macos)
-* For other platforms, good luck (check with staff if you need assistance, and we'll do our best to help.)
+* For Linux, refer to the nvm website where you will find [installation instructions] (https://github.com/nvm-sh/nvm#install--update-script) and a section on [troubleshooting for Linux]([https://github.com/nvm-sh/nvm#troubleshooting-on-macos](https://github.com/nvm-sh/nvm#troubleshooting-on-macos)
+* Since there is no section on troubleshooting for Windows, we suggest using Windows Subsystem for Linux (WSL) and then follow the instructions for Linux above.
+* For folks working in Github Codespaces, you do not need `nvm` since you can specify a specific version of node in the `Dockerfile` that you use to set up the codespace.